boeric/d3DataBindingIssue/README.md

 ## D3 Data Binding Issue

 **Update:** Problem partially fixed with the help of Lars Kotthoff on [StackOverflow](https://stackoverflow.com/questions/32891241/data-binding-in-d3-fails-when-using-cloned-data).
 The main problem was using the `SelectAll()` function instead of `Select()`.
-The issue of D3 behavior difference between using original and "cloned" is still open.
+The issue of D3 behavior difference between using original and "cloned" data is still unresolved.

 This Gist/[Blocks](http://bl.ocks.org/boeric/8489eeaf21a5f75f3a07) demonstrates a behavior difference in D3, when binding data using the original data object, vs. using a cloned version of the data object.
 In the example, the **updateTable** function is called from **update** function with the **original** data object drawing a table in the first div.
 It then is called with a **cloned** version of the data object, drawing this table in a second div.